Tuning my Air Arms TX200 HC .22

 The O ring conversion carries a Viton 19mmx3mm O ring set back 2mm from the piston head.
 The piston head itself is hard wearing and self lubricating and is a nice sliding fit in the bore even without the O ring fitted so it should act in a similar manner to the existing Delrin bearings if it contacts the compression tube.
 The conversion, with metal top hat replaced with oilon, has resulted in a reduced overall piston weight and because of the reduced stroke has a faster lock time.
 In addition efficiency seems to have increased as although the stroke is shorter I have not had to increase the preload of the existing spring (in fact I believe the overall preload is fractionally less than originally due to the thinner top hat base).
 The rifle has been lubricated with Red Line CV2 synthetic Red Moly grease with the addition of a little Honda 60% moly paste on the outside of the spring and the ends of the compression tube.
 I like to think the small domed pip I have machined on the front face of the piston, which fits into the transfer port when the piston is fully extended, acts to help direct air towards the transfer port during the firing stroke and then gradually reduces the airflow and provides dynamic braking of the piston in the last few microns of it's travel as it partially enters the port to reduce piston slam and rebound.
 Whether it actually does anything is debateable, the theory works in my head though and it seemed a good idea at the time!
 Just in case it is a technological breakthrough I call copyright on the "Dynamic Braking Pip"!

 Results so far are very encouraging and have fulfilled all of my original objectives.
 The rifle is quieter with no twang at all and on initial assembly was running at an extremely consistent 11.2ftlbs average with JSB Exact Express 14.35gr pellets with a variation measured over 11 shots of only 4 feet per second (with unsorted straight out of the tin pellets).
 After running in over a couple of hundred shots the power has now increased slightly to a consistent 11.28 ftlbs with JSB Express pellets.
 Prior to the conversion, and with no power washers used, JSB Exact Express pellets produced the most power and were closer to the UK limit than I was comfortable with as I like a greater margin of safety.
 There is no spring twang and accuracy seems to have improved even further, I am assuming due to the reduced recoil/reduced lock time.
 If I need to replace the 'O' Ring piston seal in the future then a new top quality Viton O ring only costs a few pence and it is very quick and easy to change.
-In material costs only this whole tuning exercise has cost me less than £10 (ignoring my labour time!) which compares very favourably to the £200+ it cost me for the, very good, V-Mach V-Glide tuning on my HW97K.
+In material costs only this whole tuning exercise has cost me less than £10 (ignoring my not insignificant many hours of labour time!) which compares very favourably to the £250+ it cost me for the, very good, V-Mach V-Glide tuning on my HW97K (although it has to be said this involved much more substantial engineering and internal parts replacement - as Steve Pope basically gutted the HW97K and replaced most of the mechanism).
 The TX200 is easier and cheaper to tune, and much easier and quicker to dismantle, than the HW97K.
 I haven't dismantled the rifle again to check how the new piston head is standing up to the stress as the rifle is working so well at the moment I don't want to risk altering anything.
 When the time comes to dismantle the rifle again, when/if performance starts to change significantly, I'll update this page with my findings.

 The rifle does not appear to be pellet fussy and with JSB Exact, JSB Exact Express, JSB Exact RS, RWS Superdomes and H&N Hunter Extreme pellets at, an admittedly measly, 10 yards, the rifle produced 5 shot groups which all literally appeared as a single pellet sized hole (see picture below).
 This slightly improves on the already good results achieved prior to the conversion and I have never produced 5 consecutive groups with 5 different pellets of this standard before with any rifle.
 Peak domed pellet power is obtained with the JSB Exact Express 14.35gr which also appears to be the most accurate.
 The standard JSB Exact 15.89gr pellet is not far behind in power or accuracy and the rifle may be fractionally quieter using these.
 Power falls off with the JSB Exact RS 13.43gr pellet which probably indicates it is too light for the spring piston combination and may be suffering from rebound/piston bounce on firing.
 The table of a chronograph (ProChrono Digital) string below shows the excellent consistency being achieved (pellets unweighed, unsorted, straight out of the tin with only obviously damaged pellets being rejected).